saleor/saleor-app-slack/README.md

 saleor register
 ```

-Now you're ready to create your first App:
+Now you're ready to run this application in development mode:

 ```
-saleor app create [your-app-name]
+pnpm run dev
 ```

-In this step, Saleor CLI will:

-- clone this repository to the specified folder
-- install dependencies
-- ask you whether you'd like to install the app in the selected Saleor environment
-- create `.env` file
-- start the app in development mode

-Having your app ready, the final thing you want to establish is a tunnel with your Saleor environment.
+Having your app running, the final thing you want to establish is a tunnel with your Saleor environment.
 Go to your app's directory first and run:

 ```
 saleor app tunnel